Photo courtesy of feinphoto.com

 Will my entry remain confidential?

-- How do you apply for the Business Plan Competition?
+- How do I apply for the Business Plan Competition?

 - What is the purpose of the Business Plan Competition?